TheKrystalShip/KGSM/docs/create_new_game_server_instance.md

 - **`<name>`** *(optional)*: Custom name for the instance.
 If left empty, KGSM will generate a randomized unique identifier.

 > [!NOTE]
-> The older `--install` and `--id` parameters are still supported for backward compatibility but are deprecated and will be removed in a future version.
+> The older `--install` parameter is still supported for backward compatibility as an alias for `--create` but is deprecated and will be removed in a future version.

 ### Example